bookkeeping tax

 This means Kate and her staff have visibility of their inventory stock levels at any given time, allowing them to make informed decisions about their product line and purchase orders.

-Kate can also calculate a very accurate inventory valuation based on her stock on hand, as her perpetual inventory system tracks each purchase of raw materials / product and it’s usage / sale.
+Kate can also calculate a very accurate inventory valuation based on her stock on hand, as her perpetual inventory system tracks each purchase of raw materials / product and its usage / sale.

 Conclusion